rlofc/GameDevTemplates/docs/index.rst

 through forced and obscured code constructs.
 GDT tries to follow this guideline as much as possible.

-For example, here's how you will set up a deferred rendering pass in GDT:
+For example, here's how you use a shader pipeline to render stuff:

 ::